 Closure Order – if data indicates that the discharge has no exceedances of petroleum cleanup target levels, a closure order can be approved and the discharge will be removed from the list of funded sites awaiting cleanup.

-Imminent Threat – if data indicates that the discharge is an imminent threat to human health or the environment, immediate, out of priority order funding for cleanup activities can be approved.
+Department Discretion – if data indicates that the discharge is a threat to human health or the environment, approval for funding out of priority order can be approved.

 The Florida Department of Environmental Protection is the state’s lead agency for environmental management and stewardship – protecting our air, water and land.
 The vision of the Florida Department of Environmental Protection is to create strong community partnerships, safeguard Florida’s natural resources and enhance its ecosystems.